 Depending on why and how you’re looking to boondock, there are a variety of options for free and cheap camping.

-It’s normal to feel a little hesistant when boondocking, especially when you start.
-There’s a variety of factors to consider when deciding if a location is safe for boondocking.
+It’s normal to feel a little hesitant when boondocking, especially when you start.
+There’s a variety of factors to consider when deciding if a location is safe for boondocking, whether it’s allowed, and where exactly you should park it for the night.

 Choose a Spot Where Overnight Parking is Allowed

-- Many truck stops and rest areas are totally fine with RVers and Van campers staying overnight.
+Many truck stops and rest areas are totally fine with RVers and Van campers staying overnight.
 Be sure to let someone know where you’re at though as there is usually very little supervision here.
+You’ll be close to a restroom and right off the road.
+Traffic can be noisy, but some rest areas in more rural locations can feel pretty similar to campgrounds!

-- While a little unconventional, visitor centers often remain unoccupied during nighttime hours and may even have access to running water and bathroom.
+While a little unconventional, visitor centers often remain unoccupied during nighttime hours and may even have access to running water and bathrooms.
 Always check with the visitor center you plan to stay at before committing to boondocking there.

-- One of the riskier options, boondocking apartment complexes requires a good sense of awareness and feel.
+One of the riskier options, boondocking at apartment complexes requires some trial and error.
 Many have maintenance and/or night time security that will call a tow truck if they see your rig.
-Still, with a little patience finding an apartment complex suitable for boondocking is definitely possible.
+Still, with a little patience, finding an apartment complex suitable for boondocking is definitely possible.

 Prepare your Boondocking Essentials